SPowellTho/ProductivityQuest/README.md

 The game was written in Notepad++.
 If you plan on editting these files, use any Text Editor you want.
 Feel free to make your own versions of this game, but selling them is not allowed.

+A temporary link to the game can be found here: http://productivityquest.rf.gd/ I will look into hosting it on a more secure server in the future.

 Thank you for reading,

 -Sherman Powell